Blackhat (film): Production

+Development

 In an interview done at the LMU Film school, Michael Mann said he was inspired to make Blackhat after reading about the events surrounding Stuxnet, which was a computer worm that targeted and reportedly ruined almost one fifth of Iran's nuclear centrifuges.
-In keeping with his high standard for authenticity, Mann brought in several technical advisors and consultants like former hackers Kevin Poulsen (senior editor for Wired News) and Christopher McKinley, to make the film as authentic as possible.
+In keeping with his high standard for authenticity, Mann brought in several technical advisors and consultants like former hackers Kevin Poulsen (senior editor for Wired News) and Christopher McKinlay, to make the film as authentic as possible.
 McKinlay was famous for hacking the online dating site OkCupid in order to make his profile the most attractive to women.
 Director Mann also met with Mike Rogers, who was chairman of the Permanent Select Committee on Intelligence until 2015.
 Parisa Tabriz, who manages Google's information security engineering team, said that "It's the most accurate information security film I've seen."

-The film was tentatively titled Cyber; however, the final title was revealed on July 26, 2014, during a panel at San Diego Comic-Con International, and it was being estimated that it might qualify for the Oscars.
+The film was tentatively titled Cyber; however, the final title was revealed on July 26, 2014, during a panel at San Diego Comic-Con, and it was being estimated that it might qualify for the Oscars.
 The first official trailer for the film was released on September 25, 2014.

+Filming

-Filming began on May 17, 2013, in Los Angeles, California; Hong Kong; Kuala Lumpur, Malaysia; and at Lapangan Banteng in Jakarta, Indonesia.
+Filming began on May 17, 2013, in Los Angeles, California; Hong Kong; Kuala Lumpur, Malaysia.
+The film's finale was shot at the West Irian Liberation Monument in the Lapangan Banteng park in Jakarta, Indonesia.

 The film would be Mann's first feature to be shot entirely using digital cameras.
 Although Collateral, Miami Vice and Public Enemies were predominantly digital features, Mann employed 35 mm film sparingly.

 Director Mann donated HK$300,000 (US$38,500) to The Community Chest of Hong Kong in the name of Hang Seng Bank, to thank the bank for allowing him to film Blackhat for five evenings in the bank's lobby area.

 In November 2013, Universal set the North American release date for January 16, 2015.

 Soundtrack

 The film score was composed by Harry Gregson-Williams with Atticus Ross.
 Upon viewing the film, however, Gregson-Williams posted a message on Facebook stating that his score went almost unused in the final edit, which included synthesized music not prepared by Ross or himself.
 He went on to say that, "I therefore reluctantly join the long list of composers who have had their scores either sliced and diced mercilessly or ignored completely by Michael Mann."
 He stated that although he is credited for the score, the final film "contains almost none of my compositions".
 He later deleted the status update containing this information.

 Mann later explained that he often prefers to use more than one composer "to rotate among different emotional perspectives", stating, "If a composer wants to have his music stand alone, he should be a recording artist and let his work contest itself in that arena."

-Some of Ryan Amon's music that was originally used for Elysium was reused in the film.
+Ryan Amon's score for the film Elysium (2013) was reused in the film.
 Mike Dean also contributed additional music.